apache/dolphinscheduler/docs/docs/en/guide/parameter/local.md

 Parameters:

--dt: indicates the parameter name
+- dt: indicates the parameter name
--in: IN indicates that local parameters can only be used on the current node, and OUT indicates that local parameters can be transmitted to the downstream
+- in: IN indicates that local parameters can only be used on the current node, and OUT indicates that local parameters can be transmitted to the downstream
 - DATE: indicates the DATE of the data type
 - $[YYYY-MM-DD] : indicates a built-in parameter derived from a user-defined format